 - Getting to do surgery

-- Making use of her brain everyday
+- Making use of her brain every day

 What a dermatopathologist does:

-- Dermatology residency
+- Dermatology residency.

 - Pathology residency

-- Can do both clinical and pathology
+- Can do both clinical work and pathology.

-A day in the life of Michelle:
+A day in the life of a dermatopathologist:

 - Reading slides of biopsies she has taken personally or those from other doctors